genesluna/Cinesmac/README.md

 Project developed for the object-oriented programming discipline of the Cesmac ADS course.

 The server design was done using DotNet 6, clean architecture, CQRS, Mediator pattern, Postgres database and cache with Redis.
-The client application was made using Angular 13.
+The client application was made using Angular.

 The final project was containerized and published at the following address: